 Septic Tank Emptying

 Generally, your nose will alert you, especially during the summer months.
-Sometimes you find the ground can be wet around the area where the tank is buried or your sinks, washing machines etc will empty slower than you are used to.
+Sometimes you find the ground can be wet around the area where the tank is buried.
+Also, your sinks, washing machines etc will empty slower than usual.
+It is often known to empty your septic tank at least once a year.
 That’s when it’s time to call Tardis and arrange to have the tank emptied.